-To continue responding to the youth employment challenges in Cambodia, the second phase of the “Decent Employment for Youth in Cambodia - DEY” programme (DEY II) has been launched in 2020 and being implemented by four UN agencies--ILO, UNESCO, UNICEF and UNIDO.
-The youth employment challenges being addressed by DEY II are clustered into four important areas: (i) the systemic skills deficit within Cambodia’s youth population at a time of rapid technological change; (ii) the mismatch between labour market requirements and the skills of young people; (iii) weaknesses in the country’s entrepreneurship and business ecosystem as a source of employment and livelihood; and (iv) high levels of informality, vulnerability and inadequate quality of work.
+The youth employment challenges being specifically addressed by DEY II are clustered into four key areas: (i) the systemic skills deficit within Cambodia’s youth population at a time of rapid technological change; (ii) the mismatch between labour market requirements and the skills of young people; (iii) the need to strengthen entrepreneurship and business ecosystem as a source of employment and livelihood; and (iv) high levels of informality, vulnerability and inadequate quality of work.

-1. Young women and men in Cambodia have demand-driven skills and competencies, including soft, life, green and digital skills which are relevant to current and future labour market needs.
+- Young women and men in Cambodia have demand-driven skills and competencies, including soft; life; and green and digital skills which are relevant to current and future labour market needs.

-While contributing to decent employment opportunities and access for all young women and men, DEY II prioritizes vulnerable young women and men in school and out of school as its ultimate beneficiaries.
-They also include those in informal work; labour migrants (external and internal and migrant returnees); persons with disability; indigenous communities and other ethnic minorities; LGBTQI persons; and persons living with HIV; those from and living in rural setting of target geographical locations; and those affected by COVID-19.
+While contributing to decent employment opportunities and access for all young women and men, DEY II further prioritizes vulnerable young women and men in school and out of school as its ultimate beneficiaries.
+This vulnerable group includes those in informal work; labour migrants (external, internal and returnees from abroad); persons with disabilities; indigenous communities and other ethnic minorities; LGBTQI persons; persons living with HIV; those from and living in the rural settings of the target geographical locations; and those affected by COVID-19.

 For further information please contact:Ms Socheata Sou